What’s open and closed in Seattle on Indigenous Peoples’ Day

 The ST Express 545 bus to Redmond is also scheduled to be rerouted through downtown Seattle between 10 a.m. and noon for the Indigenous Peoples’ Day March, which will take place near City Hall.

 All branches of the Seattle Public Library will be closed, as well as all locations of the U.S. Postal Service and many other federal government offices.
+Many banks and credit unions are closed Monday as well.

 Most retailers, including grocery stores, drug stores, gas stations and restaurants, will stay open for the holiday.